https://hgic.clemson.edu/

 Dr. John Hains, ©2020, Clemson University

-Example of algae sample, in a plastic container within a plastic zip-top bag, to be submitted to the Plant & Pest Diagnostic Clinic.
-Heather Nix, ©2020, Clemson Extension
+Image 3.
+Example of an algae sample, in a plastic container within a plastic zip-top bag, to be submitted to the Plant & Pest Diagnostic Clinic.
+Note that the bottle is less than 90% full.

-Example of algae sample, in a plastic container within a plastic zip-top bag, to be submitted to the Plant & Pest Diagnostic Clinic.
+Image 3.
+Example of an algae sample, in a plastic container within a plastic zip-top bag, to be submitted to the Plant & Pest Diagnostic Clinic.
+Note that the bottle is less than 90% full.

 Heather Nix, ©2020, Clemson Extension